jnidzwetzki/jnidzwetzki.github.io/_posts/2023-04-09-gdb-pretty-print-for-postgresql-bitmapset.md

 $3 = PGBitmapset ([1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15])
 ```

 The output now clearly shows which integer values are part of the bitmap set.
+This is similar to the output of the `bmsToString` function shown above.
+The main difference is that the GDB extension also works when coredump files are analyzed and PostgreSQL is not running.

 The pretty printer has to be loaded via the `source` command every time GDB is restarted.
 This is cumbersome.
 To ease the work with this extension, the command can be added to the `~/.gdbinit` file.
 The commands of this file are automatically executed every time GDB is invoked.